Priory Woods School & Art College Local Offer Identification of need

 - Parents are invited to look around the school and to attend a new parents coffee morning so we can introduce the team of people who will be working with their child and gather vital information.

-- Children and young people joining Priory Woods in the middle of an academic year do so by arrangement with the head teacher.
+- Children and young people joining Priory Woods in the middle of an academic year do so by arrangement with the head teacher and local authority.

-- Transition from school to college and adult services starts in Post 16 and the school works closely with parents, the Transitions Team and placement providers to prepare our young people for life after school.
-Some P16 students spend one day a week at Middlesbrough College, Askham Bryan or Prior Pursglove College to support informed decision making for post 19 education.
+- Transition from school to college and adult services starts in Post 16 and the school works closely with parents, social workers, careers advisers and placement providers to prepare our young people for life after school.
+Some Post 16 students spend one day a week at a range of local colleges to support informed decision making for post 19 education.
 Others attend transition days at a future day placement, in preparation for leaving school.

 - Pupils travel to school in a mini bus or taxi and on most journeys to and from school the pupils are accompanied by a passenger assistant.